 • Know when to say “no” if a customer request is unreasonable.

 • Focus on building trust and relationships with customers.

 Adhering to ethical standards will help you build trust and credibility with customers, which leads to lasting relationships and repeat and referral sales.

-Building Trust and Loyalty Through Genuine Intentions in Sales
+Building Trust and Loyalty Through Genuine Intentions

 Building trust takes time and a concentrated effort, but it’s worth it because loyal customers refer new clients back to your business.

-Rather than trying to build trust by spewing out endless facts, benefits, statistics, and features of your product or service ask good and tough questions to learn about your customer and get to the truth.
+Rather than trying to build trust by spewing out endless facts, benefits, statistics, and features of your product or service, ask good and tough questions to learn about your customers and get to the truth.
 Don’t buy into the misconceptions; ask your prospects as many questions as you need.
 While the truth may not be what your prospect or customer wants to hear, it’s still essential that you tell it.

 Let them know you are there to solve their problems and make their pain go away, not just to make a sale.
 After learning your customer’s expectations, demonstrate your commitment to customer satisfaction and quality service by going the extra mile whenever possible, but be efficient with both parties’ time.
-Follow up frequently with customers to ensure their needs are met and the product works as promised.
+Follow up frequently with customers to ensure their needs are met, and the product works as promised.
 Listen without interrupting and show empathy.